senthil-sekar/kendo-component-advancedsort-mvc-core/README.md

-# kendo-component-advancedsort-mvc-core
-AdavancedSort Component for Kendo Grid - .Net Core Version
+# AdavancedSort Component for Kendo Grid - .Net Core Version

 This project is aimed to create a razor view component using razor class library, for the purpose of reusability and modularity.